Sunday, November 27, 2022

 SOURCE: Creighton University Online Ministries

-As part of the Advent celebration we have included a prayer for the weekly Advent wreath candle lighting.
-Make this part of your family Advent practices by creating your own Advent wreath (3 purple candles and 1 pink for week three).
-Light the first candle of the wreath after saying the prayer below.
+Make this part of your family Advent practices by creating your Advent wreath (3 purple candles and 1 pink for week three).
+Light the first candle on the wreath after saying the prayer below.

 Prayers for Lighting the Advent Wreath Candles